marczaku/104-csharp-oop-basics/2-fields/slides/README.md

 - or if an NPC might have a target to walk to and sometimes not

 DO NOT USE IT EVERYWHERE TO HIDE ERRORS
 - i.e. do not always put `if(x != null)` every time you find a `NullReferenceException`.
-The Issue might not be that someone is trying to access the Member, but the issue might be that the Member is missing.
+There might be another underlying issue that you could be hiding.
 - Imagine for example, every Client (Player) is supposed to have a Character that he can move.
-If you just ignore if there is no movable Character, you might be hiding an underlying issue where players can't play without any error reporting.
+If you just ignore if there is no movable Character (`if(playerGameObject != null){HandleInput(playerGameObject);}`), you might be hiding an underlying issue where players can't play without any error reporting.